 Reminders and tips

-- Use coral-friendly sunblock to avoid harming the marine life!
+- Use coral-friendly sunscreen to avoid harming the marine life!

 - Do not touch the corals and keep your distance to the wildlife such as sea turtles.